Religion in Portugal

-Christianity is the predominant religion in Portugal, with Catholicism being its largest denomination.

-Portugal is a secular state and its constitution guarantees freedom of religion.
+Christianity is the predominant religion in Portugal, with Roman Catholicism being its largest denomination; according to the 2021 census, 84.77% of the total population is Christian.
+Currently, Portugal is a secular state and its constitution guarantees freedom of religion.

 Overview

 According to the 2021 Census, 80.2% of the population of Portugal is Catholic, though in 2001 only about 19% attended Mass and took the sacraments regularly, while a larger number wish to have their children baptized, be married in a church, and receive Last Rites.

 Portugal is one of the most religious countries in Europe, most Portuguese believe with certainty in the existence of God and religion is important in their lives.
 According to the Pew Research Center Portugal is the 9th most religious country out of 34 European countries, 40% of Portuguese Catholics pray daily, and 36% say religion is very important in their lives.

 Although Church and State are formally separated since 1911, the Catholic precepts continue to have a significant bearing in Portuguese society and culture.
 The educational and health care systems were for a long time the Church's preserve, and in many cases, whenever a building, bridge, or highway was opened, it received a blessing from the clergy.
-The Catholic Church in Portugal is also afforded certain rights and privileges in the country's law.
+The Catholic Church in Portugal is also afforded certain preferential rights and privileges in the country's law.